barryosull/valueobjects/README.md

 That's it, the base class figures out the rest.

 ### Collections
 Sometimes you'll want to have a collection of ValueObjects.
 Now, you can't use a standard array, because the deserializer has to know what type of ValueObject is in the collection.
-That's why we create a simple helper class for creating strongly typed collections of ValueObjects
+That's why we created a simple helper class for creating strongly typed collections of ValueObjects.
 ```php
 namespace EventSourced\ValueObject;